03 SEP 2023

 The IRA were swift at claiming responsibility, saying - "this operation is one of the discriminate ways we can bring to the attention of the English people the continuing occupation of our country."
 The 'bomb-maker' (whose name is a matter of public record, however I refuse to name on this website) was arrested by the Gardaí at a routine checkpoint in County Longford, believing him to have been driving a stolen car.
 Although he was convicted of murder on 23rd November 1979 and sentenced to life imprisonment, he served less than 20 years because he was released in 1998 under the terms of the Good Friday Agreement (the political agreement signed in April 1998 which finally brokered peace in Northern Ireland).
 Many years later, his wife said that her husband "never talks about Mountbatten, only the boys who died.
 He does have genuine remorse."

 On the same day as the explosion in Mullaghmore, the IRA ambushed and killed eighteen British soldiers at Warrenpoint, Co.
-Down, Northern Ireland and four Army bandsmen were also killed in Brussels, Belgium as they set up to perform at a public concert.
+Down, Northern Ireland.
+The very next day, four Army bandsmen from The Duke of Edinburgh's Royal Regiment (who were stationed in Osnabrück,